brianhyun/web-forum/client/README.md

 -   [x] Error Messages for Invalid Inputs
 -   [ ] Reset Error Messages After Form Submit (Prevent Error Message Bleeding Between Forms)
 -   [ ] Encrypt Private Password Before Saving to DB
+-   [x] The User model has to have an array that stores the ids of all the forums of which the user is a member.
+-   [ ] Access the User's ID from User's document when creating a new forum.
+Add the forum id to the user via the user's id.

 # Learned